apigeek3000/api-jam-1-fundamentals/cloud-shell-tutorial.md

 The Developer Engagement dashboard tells you which of your registered app developers are generating the most API traffic.
 For each of your developers, you can find out who is generating the most API traffic and the most errors.
 For example, if a particular developer's app is generating a lot of errors relative to other developers, you can pro-actively address the problem with that developer.

-Note: The Developer Engagement dashboard is only available in the classic Apigee UI (https://apigee.google.com), Analyze > Developers > Developer Engagement.
+Note: The Developer Engagement dashboard is only available in the classic Apigee UI (https://apigee.google.com), **Analyze > Developers > Developer Engagement**.

 ![image alt text](https://cdn.qwiklabs.com/vXxHfIx7IAFvOF4TeOt1EqZMhxJXBvpRYue3dH7g3X4%3D)